 Designed to help advanced students refine their language skills and express themselves more accurately in Spanish by focusing on form through intensive translation practice.
 Includes practice in both Spanish-to-English and English-to-Spanish translations, incorporating concepts such as cognates and false cognates, metaphorical language, different registers and the importance of maintaining the tone and register of the original text in the translation.
 Different problems inherent in the translation process are discussed.
-Prerequisite: SPN 322 and an additional 4 semester hours of 300-level Spanish courses or permission of instructor.
-Recommended but not required: SPN 421, Advanced Grammar I. Offered every other year.
+Prerequisite: SPN 322 and an additional four semester hours of 300-level Spanish courses or permission of instructor.
+Recommended but not required: SPN 421.
+Not always offered yearly; check with the department.